C7N-Ops/ADG/docs/framework/governance-controls-checklist.md

 Use this as a pragmatic implementation checklist.

+This checklist is not a standard; it is an operational companion to **/docs/standards/**.

 ## Identity & attribution
 - [ ] Agents have unique identities (agent_id)
 - [ ] Actions are traceable to a responsible party (human owner or team)